Russia Tops 1,000 Daily Virus Deaths For First Time - UrduPoint

 Health Minister Mikhail Murashko this week pointed to their "behaviour", while Kremlin spokesman Dmitry Peskov said everything had been done to give the public the chance to "save their lives by getting vaccinated".

-While several Russian-developed jabs have been available for months, authorities have struggled to inoculate a vaccine-sceptic population.
+While several Russian-developed jabs have been available for months, many people remain vaccine-sceptic.

-Independent polls show that more than half of Russians do not plan to get a shot.
+Independent polls show more than half of Russians do not plan to get a shot.

+"The main preventive measure that helps protect a person and helps to avoid a fatal outcome is vaccination," Deputy Prime Minister Tatyana Golikova said on national television Saturday.

+In Moscow, residents in interviews Saturday questioned the efficacy of getting vaccinated.

 Russia's fatalities from Covid now stand at 222,315 -- the highest toll in Europe -- even as authorities are accused of downplaying the severity of Russia's outbreak.